Obtenez 3 mois à 0,99 $/mois + 20 $ de crédit Audible

 À propos de cet audio

-Within two weeks the unthinkable happened: a vast force of common people invaded London, led by a former soldier, Walter Tyler, and the radical preacher John Ball, demanding freedom, equality, and the complete uprooting of the Church and state.
-They believed they were rescuing the King from his corrupt ministers and that England had to be saved.
+Within two weeks, the unthinkable happened: a vast force of common people invaded London, led by a former soldier, Walter Tyler, and the radical preacher John Ball, demanding freedom, equality and the complete uprooting of the Church and State.
+They believed they were rescuing the King from his corrupt ministers, and that England had to be saved.
 And for three intense, violent days, it looked as if they would sweep all before them.

 In this gripping novel, Melvyn Bragg brings an extraordinary episode in English history to fresh, urgent life on both a grand and intimate scale, vividly portraying its central figures.
+It is an archetypal tale of an epic struggle between the powerful and the apparently powerless.

 Fiction de genre Fiction littéraire Fiction Angleterre Redevances Tudor Moyen Âge